nichogx/DiscordRoleSync/README.md

 View this plugin on [SpigotMC](https://www.spigotmc.org/resources/discord-role-sync.78829/)

+DiscordRoleSync is a Minecraft plugin for syncing Discord roles and Minecraft permissions.
+This syncs Discord to Minecraft only, it is not both ways.

+A list of managed Discord roles can be configured and linked o Minecraft groups.
+If a Discord user gets a role added, they will get added to the Minecraft group.
+If the user gets the role removed, they will be removed from the Minecraft group.

+This can use both SQLite (automatically created, no setup needed) or MySQL.
+MySQL is recommended for stability on large servers.

 ## Contributing
 As I don't really have time to work on this and add new features, I've made it open source.
 I will warn you this was written a while ago and it's not the best code.
 Merge requests are welcome :)